felipem1210/freetalkbot/README.md

 ### Build docker images

 Run `make build`.
-This will build locally all the images needed for components
+This will build locally all the images needed for components.

 ### Run the solution

 After setting up properly the environment variables:

 * Without whisper-asr: `make run`
+* With whisper-local using cpu: `make run-local-whisper-cpu`
-* With whisper-asr: `make run-whisper-asr`
+* With whisper-local using gpu: `make run-local-whisper-gpu`

 ### Configure asterisk